Ruben2163/groqchat/README.md

 On Android, use Android built-in voice typing keyboards of Ctrl+S.

-Install [Termux:API](https://wiki.termux.com/wiki/Termux:API), to work with response output on Andoird.
+Install [Termux:API](https://wiki.termux.com/wiki/Termux:API), to work with response output on Android.

 # Get Started